Maranao people: Language

 Maranao is an Austronesian language spoken by the Maranao people in the provinces of Lanao del Norte and Lanao del Sur.
 Because of the mass influx of Cebuano migrants to Mindanao, many Maranaos are also fluent in Cebuano.

-Arabic, a Central Semitic language, is spoken by a minority of the Moro people, as it is the liturgical language of Islam.
-Most Maranaos, however, do not know Arabic beyond its religious use.
+Tagalog is also spoken by the Maranaos, which ranks second among its native language, along with English, and Arabic due to its importance to Islam and Maranao culture.